c4spar/deno-dzx/README.md

 ### `cd()`

-The global available cd method to sets the current working directory.
+Set the current working directory.
 Also available on the global `$` symbol.

 ### `$.[style]()`